 Simply put, a dissertation and a thesis are essentially the same thing, but at different levels of study.
 The exact terminology varies from country to country, and sometimes it even varies between universities in the same country.
 Some universities will also refer to this type of project as a capstone project.
 In addition, some universities will also require an oral exam or viva voce, especially for doctoral-level projects.

 Given that there are more than 25,000 universities scattered across the globe, all of this terminological complexity can cause some confusion.
 To be safe, make sure that you thoroughly read the brief provided by your university for your dissertation or thesis, and if possible, visit the university library to have a look at past students’ projects.
 This will help you get a feel for your institution’s norms and spot any nuances in terms of their specific requirements so that you can give them exactly what they want.

 Dissertations and theses are both formal academic research projects.
 The main difference is the level of study – undergrad, Masters or PhD.
 Terminology tends to vary from country to country, and even within countries.

-Struggling to move your research project forward?
-Get in touch with a friendly Grad Coach to discuss how we can help you fast track your dissertation or thesis today.
+Get in touch with a friendly Grad Coach to discuss how we can help you fast-track your dissertation or thesis today.
 Book a free, no-obligation consultation here.